viper-development/founderflirt/index.md

 layout: home
 ---

-FounderFlirt helps you find cofounders for your idea in a jiffy.
+FounderFlirt - find cofounders or startups with one swipe.